TechExeter/conference-2019/index.md

 ## Tickets and Schedule

-Tickets and full scheudle will be released later this summer.
+Tickets and full schedule will be released later this summer.